Projections of SDEs onto Submanifolds: Manifolds embedded in

 where vertical arrows denote restriction.
 An embedding argument immediately allows us to extend this assertion to the case where $\bbR^d$ is substituted with a Riemannian manifold of which $M$ is a Riemannian submanifold.
-This confirms there is no ambiguity in converting an $M$-valued SDE between its various forms. \begin{expl}[Time dependent submanifold] Observe that the tangency conditions \autoref{StratonovichTang} and \autoref{itotan} can be written respectively as
+This confirms there is no ambiguity in converting an $M$-valued SDE between its various forms. \begin{expl}[Time dependent submanifold] Observe that the tangency conditions \eqref{StratonovichTang} and \eqref{itotan} can be written respectively as

-for \textbf{any} smooth map $\widetilde\pi$ defined on a tubular neighbourhood of $M$, with values in $M$, s.t.\ $\widetilde\pi|_M = \mathbbm 1_M$, by the same exact reasoning (for the It\^o case we argue as in \autoref{remarktangency}).
+for \emph{any} smooth map $\widetilde\pi$ defined on a tubular neighbourhood of $M$, with values in $M$, s.t.\ $\widetilde\pi|_M = \mathbbm 1_M$, by the same exact reasoning (for the It\^o case we argue as in \autoref{remarktangency}). $J \widetilde \pi(y)$ is no longer the orthogonal projection $P(y)$, but still restricts to the identity on $T_yM$ for $y \in M$, i.e.\ it has the property that $\ker(\mathbbm 1 - J \widetilde \pi) = TM$ on $M$.
 Allowing ourselves to consider all such tubular neighbourhood projections is useful in the following application.
 Given that we are considering time-dependent equations, it is very natural to also allow the submanifold $M$ to be time-dependent.
 Making this precise entails considering a smooth $(m+1)$-dimensional manifold $\widetilde M$ embedded in $\bbR^{1+d}$, s.t.\ $M_t \coloneqq \widetilde M \cap \{x_0 = t\}$ is a smooth $m$-dimensional manifold embedded in $\{x_0 = t\} \times \bbR^d$.
-We are looking for conditions on $\sigma, b$ (resp. $\mu$) which are sufficient to guarantee the solution to \autoref{StratSDE} (resp. \autoref{sde}) $X_t$ to belong to $M_t$ for all $t$ for which it is defined.
+We are looking for conditions on $\sigma, b$ (resp. $\mu$) which are sufficient to guarantee the solution to \eqref{StratSDE} (resp. \eqref{sde}) $X_t$ to belong to $M_t$ for all $t$ for which it is defined.
 We then consider the $\bbR^{1+d}$-valued process $(t,X_t)$, which satisfies the dynamics

 Then, given a thin enough tubular neighbourhood of $\widetilde M$ in $\bbR^{1+d}$ consider the map